NCAA tournament bubble watch: At large-bids for March Madness

 SEC BUBBLE WATCH

+ARKANSAS (NET: 37, NBC: 10): Arkansas missed on a chance to land a Quad 1 win by blowing a late lead to Auburn (17) and losing in overtime.
+Eric Musselmann has this team at 16-6 overall with a pair of Quad 1 wins — at Alabama (43) and at Indiana (51) — but they do have a home loss to South Carolina (80) and a loss at Western Kentucky (117).
+Three of their next four games are on the road, and Isaiah Joe is out indefinitely after knee surgery.
+These two weeks are going to be enormous.

+MISSISSIPPI STATE (NET: 41, NBC: Play-in game): The Bulldogs whiffed on a chance bolster their resume with a win at Kentucky (24) on Tuesday night, which isn’t a problem in and of itself.
+The issue is that the Bulldogs don’t have any games left against Kentucky, LSU or Auburn.
+Other than Arkansas (37) on the road, there isn’t a likely tournament team left on their schedule.
+They have to hope that their win at Florida (40) will hold up if they can’t beat the Hogs in Fayetteville, which is not going to be easy with a pair of Quad 3 losses to their name.
+I would have the Bulldogs out of the tournament.

-ALABAMA (NET: 41, NBC: Off the bubble): The bad news for Alabama is that they lost at home to Arkansas (38), a game that would have been the kind of Quad 2 win they need to continue to bolster their resume.
-With just one Quad 1 win to their name, the Crimson Tide need all the help they can get right now.
+ALABAMA (NET: 43, NBC: Off the bubble): The Crimson Tide blew a 15 point lead at home in losing to Tennessee (70) on Tuesday night.
+With just one Quad 1 win to their name, the Crimson Tide need all the help they can get right now, and losing their third straight game like this is the opposite of that.
 It’s also a red flag that Alabama’s only wins away from home are Belmont (116) and Southern Miss (275) on neutrals and Vanderbilt (168) and Samford (308) on the road.
 The good news?
 Penn (151) has played their way into being a Quad 3 loss.

-FLORIDA (NET: 42, NBC: 10): The Gators did not lose to Vanderbilt on Saturday, which is a good thing.
-Florida’s computer numbers are strong, but after losing to Mississippi State (37) at home earlier this week, their overall resume is pretty bland.
-They have home wins over Auburn (26) and Alabama (41), but their only road win came at South Carolina (74) and their three neutral site wins are against teams that look unlikely to get to the tournament.
-It’s enough to get them a bid, but not a seed that you would expect from a team as good as the Gators were supposed to be.

-MISSISSIPPI STATE (NET: 37, NBC: 11): The Bulldogs have now won two games in a row and five of their last six after beating Tennessee in Starkville on Saturday.
-With a pair of Quad 3 losses on their resume, and Arkansas (35) dropping down to just a Quad 2 win after losing to South Carolina (74) at home last week, Ben Howland’s club can hardly afford another slip-up.
-Keep winning, keep moving up the seed list.
+With Auburn (18) and LSU (22) next week, winning at Georgia (90) on Saturday is a must-win.

-TENNESSEE (NET: 70, NBC: Off the bubble): The Vols are now 12-9 on the season with three Quad 2 losses and a Quad 3 loss on their resume after losing to Mississippi State (43) on the road on Saturday.
-With just two Quad 1 wins, neither of which came against a top 30 opponent, Tennessee is backing themselves into a corner.
-The good news?
-They still play eight Quad 1 games, and that doesn’t include Florida at home.
-The Vols can survive this if they get hot, but that’s starting to look like a pretty big ‘if’.
+TENNESSEE (NET: 65, NBC: Off the bubble): Just when it looked like we could write the Vols off, they turn around and erase a 15 point deficit at Alabama (43) to pick up their third Quad 1 win of the season.
+They are still just 13-9 overall with three Quad 2 losses and a Quad 3 loss, but the Vols still play eight Quad 1 games, and that doesn’t include Florida at home.
+They can survive this if they get hot.

 BUBBLE WATCH FOR EVERYONE ELSE

-BYU (NET: 26, NBC: 10): The Cougars knocked off Saint Mary’s (33), 81-79, at home on Saturday, a win that should put them in really, really good position to get an at-large so long as they avoid any terrible losses.
-They are 5-7 against Quad 1 and 2 opponents, and while four of those five wins are against Quad 2 opponents, that’s misleading.
-Saint Mary’s is three spot away from being a Quad 1 win.
-Virginia Tech (62) and Utah State (55) on neutral courts will be Quad 1 wins if they end up being top 50 by the end of the season.
-BYU is legit, and they should probably get in the tournament.

-UTAH STATE (NET: 55, NBC: Off the bubble): The Aggies lost at San Diego State (1) on Saturday, which might seal their fate as an NIT team barring an automatic bid.
+UTAH STATE (NET: 55, NBC: Next four out): The Aggies lost at San Diego State (1) on Saturday, which might seal their fate as an NIT team barring an automatic bid.
 Wins over LSU (19) and Florida (42) are nice, but with three road losses to sub-95 teams and no more chances to land marquee wins, how are they going to make up for those losses?
+They don’t play another top 90 team the rest of the season.

-YALE (NET: 52, NBC: 12): The Elis are in this conversation because they don’t really have a bad loss to speak of.
-Their “worst” loss was a road game at San Francisco (95), and if North Carolina (93) gets Cole Anthony back, then that loss is not going to look nearly as bad by Selection Sunday.
+YALE (NET: 50, NBC: 12): The Elis are in this conversation because they don’t really have a bad loss to speak of.
+Their “worst” loss was a road game at San Francisco (100), and if North Carolina (94) gets their act together, then that loss is not going to look nearly as bad by Selection Sunday.
 Their problem is a lack of quality wins.
-They won at Clemson (81), which is their only Quad 1 or 2 win.
-That’s not going to change in the Ivy.
+They won at Clemson (96), which is their only Quad 1 or 2 win and keeps looking worse as Clemson continues to lose.
+Nothing in the Ivy League is going to change their overall resume.
 I think they need to win out and lose to Harvard in the Ivy title game to have a real at-large chance.